 The rich don’t work for money.
 They make their money work for them. – Robert Kiyosaki

 Growing up, I’d always heard people talking about making your money work for you, rather than working for your money.
-Sounded easy enough in theory, but how was I supposed to actually make that happen, I thought.
+Sounded easy enough in theory, but I often wondered how to actually make that happen.

 When I looked around at my parents, my teachers, almost everyone I knew, they were all working full-time jobs to earn a paycheck.
 Many were fearful of layoffs and other conditions that might lead to them losing their jobs, as that would mean loss of income, change in lifestyle, and a boatload of stress.

 When I asked around, it seemed that the diligent ones would save some of their earnings, and the ones “in the know” would even put money into mutual funds or stocks.
 But that’s all I could see from my limited vantage point.

 So, it wasn’t very apparent to me how this whole make-your-money-work-for-you thing was supposed to work.
 No one ever even mentioned real estate investment trusts or investment property.

 That’s why it was so eye-opening for me to discover all the ways that your money goes to work for you when you put it into real estate.
 Real estate investing really introduced me to passive income and a doable way to build wealth for my family.

 Passive income real estate helped me realize for the first time that when I made real estate investments, my money was working for me, and in more ways than one.
 I was floored!